PJM Glossary

 Performance-Based Regulation (PBR)

-This PJM market structure aligns compensation with the actual performance and benefits each resource provides to the power system.
+Aligns compensation with the actual performance and benefits each resource provides to the power system.
 Resources are provided compensation for their accuracy, speed and precision of response in providing regulation service to the system.

 Phase Angle Regulator (PAR)